maunovaha/need/README.md

-# Strict types
+# Need

-Adds layer of strictness to writing JavaScript by throwing errors when variables contains values of unexpected types.
+Adds layer of strictness to writing JavaScript by throwing errors when variables contains invalid values.

 ### Problem